What are the best high protein vegetarian foods? How do you get protein as a vegetarian? Are there better and best vegetarian protein sources?

 For another twist on the grain, or to serve it hot, try this Cauliflower Hummus Burger from Dishing Out Health.

-3 tablespoons of hemp seeds gives you:
+3 tablespoons of hemp seeds offers:

 - 10 grams of protein